Real estate withholding

 - Form 593 Instructions, Real Estate Withholding Statement

-- FTB Publication 1016, Real Estate Withholding Guidelines
+- FTB Publication 1016, Real Estate Withholding Guidelines (coming soon)

 - Form 4064, Quick Reference Guide California Real Estate Withholding